 While the buzz in treatment for Coronary Artery Disease (CAD) is all about Percutaneous Coronary Interventions (PCI) or “Stenting”, relatively little information about Coronary Artery Bypass Grafting (CABG) is available.

-While not minor, in most cases patients can expect smooth recovery.
-Once beyond that period, a patient can get on with his life and concentrate on dealing with the issue of what caused his CAD, as no current method of improving blood flow reverses the process of atherosclerosis.
+While not minor, this is in most cases a pretty smooth recovery.
+Once beyond that period, a patient can get on with his life and concentrate on dealing with the issue of what caused his CAD, as no method of improving blood flow reverses the process of atherosclerosis.

-This means also that patients can return to being an active participant a society that ultimately include work and thus the ability to contribute to the economy instead of a continued disability because of untreated or recurring heart disease.
+This means also that he or she can return to being an active participant a society that ultimately include work and thus the ability to contribute to the economy instead of a continued disability because of untreated or recurring heart disease.

 The oil spill disaster in the Gulf has shown once again how difficult it is to fix something gone wrong rather than prevent it in the first place.
 Coronary artery interventions, whether PCI or CABG, are “fixers” not “preventers”.
 As such, I would qualify PCI as the “Cap”, many tries, many failures but finally some temporary success.
 CABG is more like the relief well, harder to do and requiring much more expertise, but also a much more durable and possibly final solution.